 Knowledge essential to advancement in a rapidly growing profession

-- According to the U.S. Department of Labor’s Bureau of Labor Statistics, job opportunities for trained paralegals and legal assistants are projected to increase by nearly 20 percent between 2010 and 2020.
+- According to the U.S. Department of Labor’s Bureau of Labor Statistics, job opportunities for trained paralegals and legal assistants are projected to increase by almost 10 percent between 2014 and 2024.

 - Certificates provide evidence to current and potential employers of successful completion of a top-quality, noncredit educational program in preparation to join the paralegal field or for career advancement.

 - Out of 200 careers cited in a recent article, the paralegal profession rated second in overall employment satisfaction.

 - Successful program completion may qualify for contact hours from the National Association of Legal Assistants (NALA).

 The Paralegal Studies Certificate Program is taught by attorney Kerry Doyle and attorney and Sparks Municipal Court Judge James Spoo — both of whom have extensive experience in Nevada’s state and federal courts and transactional law.
 Guest experts provide further orientation to law office procedure and functions, online research, trial preparation and presentation, and other topics.

 This program is designed to meet the needs and abilities of a diverse range of students, from experienced paralegals to those with expertise in other careers and no prior legal experience.
 Students will enhance their existing skills and knowledge to an advanced level based on individual needs and abilities.